sjn/introducing-se/docs.md

 #### 🚧 Contribute 🚧

-This site is a work in progress.
-Please help make it better!
+This site is a work in pro&shy;gress.
+Please help us improve&nbsp;it!

 \
 Source code, content and issue tracker is on [Github](https://github.com/sjn/introducing-se/).